Wind-WindKids/winding/samples/sophieandwind/winter.md

 Wind smiled.

 --
-saviour_flight: spread, portrait-oriented, image
+savior_flight: spread, portrait-oriented, image
 --
 They were getting the hang of it and practicing landings.
-One time, on a glide to final, Sophie closed her eyes for a moment — to give a quick prayer to the Savior — like many people do when landing in an airplane.
+One time, on a glide to final, Sophie closed her eyes for a moment — to give a quick prayer — like many people do when landing.

 Somehow the Dragon noticed.
 Its voice cut in, calm but firm:
 “I have control.
 Aborting the approach.”